MDAnalysis/pytng/docs/index.rst

 Error handling
 ==============

-In general the library is designed so that Python level exceptions can be caught by the calling code.
-However, as the trajectory reading itself is done by Cython at the C level with the GIL released, low level errors are caught by more general Python level exceptions.
+PyTNG is designed so that Python level exceptions can (and should) be caught by the calling code.
+However, as the trajectory reading itself is done by Cython at the C level with the GIL released, low level trajectory reading errors are caught by more general exceptions at the Python level.

 API for the TNGFile class